-4.15 The County Council is continually seeking to develop the capacity and capability of the Council itself, and both its Members and Officers in recognition that the people who direct and control the organisation must have the right skills.
+- 4.16 The County Council is continually seeking to develop the capacity and capability of the Council itself, and both its Members and Officers in recognition that the people who direct and control the organisation must have the right skills.
 This is achieved through a commitment to training and development, as well as recruiting senior officers with the appropriate balance of knowledge and experience.
-The County Council aims to achieve this by:-

-- carrying out a regular LGA Peer Review - maintaining Partnership Governance procedures and guidance, and carrying out regular reviews of partnerships and their outcomes - organising Member and employee induction programmes - continuing with further organisational development under the 2020 North Yorkshire Programme by promoting the 3 core elements of engagement, innovation and leadership - maintaining an effective Performance Management Strategy and system - continuing to develop a Workforce Plan that addresses issues such as recruitment, succession planning, flexible working and other people management issues - carrying out regular appraisals which incorporate service improvement and personal development plans - providing career structures to encourage staff development - regularly reviewing job descriptions and person specifications and using these as the basis for recruitment - encouraging a wide variety of individuals and organisations to participate in the work of the County Council - ensuring regular review and improvement of the Employee Assistance Programme which includes health assessments, counselling, emotional support and fitness advice. - 4.16 To ensure compliance with the CIPFA Statement in the Role of the Chief Financial Officer the County Council will:- - ensure the CFO has the skills, knowledge, experience and resources to perform effectively in both the financial and non-financial areas of his role - review the scope of the CFO's other management responsibilities to ensure financial matters are not compromised - provide the finance function with the resources, expertise and systems necessary to perform its role effectively - embed financial competencies in person specifications and appraisals - ensure that Members' roles and responsibilities for monitoring financial performance / budget management are clear, that they have adequate access to financial skills and are provided with appropriate financial training on an ongoing basis to help them discharge their responsibilities
+The County Council aims to achieve this by:- - carrying out a regular LGA Peer Review - maintaining Partnership Governance procedures and guidance, and carrying out regular reviews of partnerships and their outcomes - organising Member and employee induction programmes - continuing with further organisational development under the Beyond 2020 Programme by promoting the 3 core elements of engagement, innovation and leadership - maintaining an effective Performance Management Strategy and system - continuing to develop a Workforce Plan that addresses issues such as recruitment, succession planning, flexible working and other people management issues including an online recruitment and induction process, and online learning on leading and managing remote teams - carrying out regular appraisals which incorporate service improvement and personal development plans - providing career structures to encourage staff development - regularly reviewing job descriptions and person specifications and using these as the basis for recruitment - encouraging a wide variety of individuals and organisations to participate in the work of the County Council, including through a Volunteer Strategy - ensuring regular review and improvement of "Health Assured" for employees which includes health assessments, counselling, emotional support and fitness advice. - 4.17 To ensure compliance with the CIPFA Statement on the Role of the Chief Financial Officer the County Council will:- - ensure the CFO has the skills, knowledge, experience and resources to perform effectively in both the financial and non-financial areas of his role - review the scope of the CFO's other management responsibilities to ensure financial matters are not compromised - provide the finance function with the resources, expertise and systems necessary to perform its role effectively - embed financial competencies in person specifications and appraisals